alexandru-dinu/mnist-svm/README.md

-# MNIST classifications using SVM
+# MNIST classification using SVM